The following Tax practice note provides comprehensive and up to date legal information covering:

 The degrouping provisions therefore represent a challenge for a group's record-keeping practices.

-Before the capital gains degrouping rules were introduced, groups were able
+Before the capital gains degrouping rules were introduced, groups were able to use the 'envelope' (or 'corporate

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.